seng499-company2/back-end/README.md

 ```
 python manage.py runserver
 ```
-Then go to http://localhost:8000/api/v1/world/ to hit an API endpoint.
+Then go to [http://localhost:8000/api/v1/world/](http://localhost:8000/api/v1/world/) to hit an API endpoint.
+If successfully running, it should return three worlds.

 Use Ctrl C to stop.

 ## Docker